-You should expect the following symptoms after a surgical scar revision at the surgical site as well as at the graft donor site if you had the scar revised by your own skin graft.
+You should expect the following symptoms after a surgical scar revision at the targeted site and the graft donor site if you had the scar revised by your skin graft.

-Pain medication should help with the above symptoms but in case of a consistent sharp pain then you should go back to the doctor immediately.
+Pain medication should help with the above symptoms, but in case of consistent, sharp pain, you should go back to the doctor immediately.

-The skin might feel itchy and appear shinny due to swelling at the graft donor site or at the scar revision site.
-However if the skin becomes hot and red to touch contact your doctor immediately.
+The skin at the graft donor site or the scar revision site might feel itchy and appear shiny due to swelling.
+However, if the skin becomes hot and red, contact your doctor immediately.

 To reduce swelling and discomfort, apply cool compresses (not cold compresses) to the wound site.
 Wrap the cool compresses in a towel before placing them on the skin.
-Do this for a maximum of 20 minutes at a time.
-Do not place the cold compresses or anything frozen directly on the skin.
+Do this for a maximum of 20 minutes.
+Do not place the cool compresses or anything frozen directly on the skin.

-Because of the sedation you will need the care of an adult for at least the first 24 hours after the surgery and you also need to follow the following guidelines;
+Due to sedation, you will need an adult’s help for at least the first 24 hours after the surgery.
+You also need to follow the below-mentioned guidelines:

-- After being driven home you need to get rest but this does not necessarily mean bed rest.
-Rest is crucial in the first stages of healing but do some light walking every now and then.
+- Rest.
+After being driven home, you need to rest, but this does not necessarily mean bed rest.
+Rest is crucial in the first stages of healing but do some light walking now and then.
 Avoid stressful activities or anything that can stretch the scar.

 - Healthy eating.
-Good nutrition is vital hence fluids are very important at this time.
-Go for yogurt, milk and plenty of water.
-Avoid alcohol, carbonated, caffeine and green-tea beverages.
+Good nutrition is vital, so fluids are essential at this time.
+Go for yogurt, milk, and plenty of water.
+Avoid alcohol, carbonated drinks, caffeine, and green tea.

-- Elevate the wound site if it is on the lower part of the body.
-If it is on the upper side of the body then a reclined position should do.
+- Proper positioning.
+Elevate the wound site if it is on the lower part of the body.
+If it is on the upper side of the body, then a reclined position should be adopted.

 - Change incision dressings.
-The wounds on the graft site and at the scar revision may leak some fluids after the surgery hence it is important to change the incision dressings so as to keep them clean and dry.
-However do not remove the steri-strips on the stitches.
+The wounds on the graft site and the scar revision site may leak some fluids after the surgery.
+Hence, it is crucial to change the incision dressings to keep them clean and dry.
+However, do not remove the steri-strips on the stitches.

 - Wear compression garments.
-If you were given any compression garment make sure to wear it as directed to avoid raised or irregular scars.
+If you are given any compression garment, make sure to wear it as directed to avoid raised or irregular scars.

 - Avoid smoking.
-Do not smoke as it can impair your ability to heal following the surgery.
+Do not smoke as it can impair your ability to heal after the surgery.

 - Take all medication as prescribed.

-- You should be resuming your normal day to day activities but avoid strenuous activities.
+- You should be able to resume your day-to-day activities but avoid strenuous activities.

-- Continue with the healthy eating, fitness regime and sun protection
+- Continue with healthy eating, fitness regime, and sun protection.

-If at any time you notice something that concerns you regarding your scar healing contact your doctor immediately.
+If you notice something that concerns you regarding your scar healing, contact your plastic surgeon immediately.